Csmolarchuk/Getting-and-Cleaning-Data/README.md

 output: html_document
 ---
 ## Project Description
-###This project contains summary data of each individual for each activity from the UCI HAR Dataset.The cleaned data set contains 40 observations from 30 subjects for different activities and measurements from 68 variables.
+$This project contains summary data of each individual for each activity from the UCI HAR Dataset.The cleaned data set contains 40 observations from 30 subjects for different activities and measurements from 68 variables.

 ##Files included in the dataset
-###dataset.txt - contains the data for the dataset
+$dataset.txt - contains the data for the dataset
-###Codebook.md - describes all of the variables
+$Codebook.md - describes all of the variables
-###run_analysis.R - contains the R script used to generated the dataset from the original data
+$run_analysis.R - contains the R script used to generated the dataset from the original data
-###README.md - provides an overview of the dataset
+$README.md - provides an overview of the dataset

 ##Variables
-###See CodeBook.md for a more in depth description
+See CodeBook.md for a more in depth description

 ###Subject_ID
  ###Activity_ID

  ###timeBodyAccelerometer-mean()-X